 Step 2: Prepare the steak:

-Prepare the steak by seasoning it with whatever herbs and spices you desire.
+Prepare the Tomahawk (bone in ribeye steak) by seasoning it with whatever herbs and spices you desire.
 We do not recommend using fresh garlic in the sous vide for food safety reasons (read more about that below).

 We are letting the steak flavor shine with a simple seasoning of salt, pepper, and fresh herbs but feel free to add additional seasonings.
 Here are some ideas: